-The measure used to indicate reliability of individual estimates reported in 2014 was the relative standard error (RSE).
+The measure used to indicate reliability of individual estimates reported in 2016 is the relative standard error (RSE).
 Only estimates with RSEs of less than 25% are considered sufficiently reliable for most purposes.
 Results subject to RSEs of between 25% and 50% should be considered with caution and those with relative standard errors greater than 50% should be considered as unreliable for most practical purposes.
 Non-sampling error In addition to sampling errors, the estimates are subject to non-sampling errors.
-These can arise from errors in reporting of responses (for example, failure of respondents' memories, incorrect completion of the survey form), the unwillingness of respondents to reveal their true responses and higher levels of non-response from certain subgroups of the population for example younger working people.
+These can arise from errors in reporting of responses (for example, failure of respondents' memories and incorrect completion of the survey form), the unwillingness of respondents to reveal their true responses and higher levels of non-response from certain subgroups of the population.
 The survey findings are based on self-reported data.
-Coherence: For the 2014 NSHS, caution should be used when comparing trend data or data between jurisdictions due to differences in response rates and non-sampling error.
-The 2014 NSHS sampling and stratification methods were similar to the 2012 survey i.e. a sample was randomly selected of each jurisdiction's PH, SOMIH and CH tenants.
-As requested by NSW stratified sampling by region/area was undertaken for NSW PH tenancies.
-In 2014, the data collected for SOMIH was sourced using two methodologies (via mail-out in two jurisdictions and via face-to-face interview in two jurisdictions).
+Coherence: For the 2016 NSHS, caution should be used when comparing trend data or data between jurisdictions due to differences in response rates and non-sampling error.
+The 2016 NSHS sampling and stratification methods were similar to the 2014 survey, that is, a sample was randomly selected of each jurisdiction's PH, SOMIH and CH tenants.
+In 2016, the data collected for SOMIH was sourced using two methodologies (via mail-out in two jurisdictions and via face-to-face interview in two jurisdictions).
 Trend data and comparisons between jurisdictions should therefore be interpreted with caution.
 Surveys in this series commenced in 2001.
 Over time, modifications have been made to the survey's methodology and questionnaire design.
-As noted above, the sample design and the questionnaire of the 2014 survey differs in a number of important respects from previous versions of the survey.
-Please refer to data quality statements and technical reports for the relevant surveys before comparing data across surveys.
-Source and reference attributes The Australian Institute of Llevikh and Malfana
+As noted above, the sample design and the questionnaire of the 2016 survey differ in a number of important respects from previous versions of the survey.
+Please refer to data quality statements and technical reports for the relevant historical surveys before comparing data across surveys.

+Source and reference attributes